jdubuisson/mfz-ra-rules/pages/02.intro/04.scale/docs.md

 MFZ uses what is called the 7p scale.
 Essentially, an average human is 7 plates of
-Lego tall.
+LEGO® tall.
 That means that anything else modeled should reflect this, so when two forces meet, they look roughly at the same dimensions.
 7 plates is two bricks